Runly is a platform for running background jobs. It works by allowing you to run your background jobs out-of-process from your main application.

 A big drawback to hosting your background jobs out-of-process from your application is that you now have to deal with deploying that separate background job application separate from your main application.

 Runly alleviates this pain by making it simple and easy to integrate job deployment with your current workflows.
-To deploy a job application, all you need to do is pack and publish the application as a nupkg and push it to your organization’s nuget feed.
+To deploy a job application, all you need to do is pack and publish the application as a NuGet or npm package and push it to your organization’s feed.
 See how this is done in an example GitHub Action workflow.

 Once the package is pushed to your organization on Runly, it can be run on any node in your infrastructure.
 Once a job is enqueued to run on a node within your organization, the worker node takes care of retrieving the package for that job and running it on that machine.
 The worker node takes care of the heavy lifting by deploying your job application to machines where it needs to run.